-Lacto-fermentation at home creates delicious yogurt, kefir, kombucha, natto, kimchi, and other fermented foods.
-A favorite is fermented whole tomatoes—something I discovered when I visited friends in Eastern Europe.
+Lacto-fermentation at home is a process by which you can create delicious yogurt, kefir, kombucha, natto, kimchi, and other fermented foods.
+A favourite is fermented whole tomatoes—something I discovered when I visited friends in Eastern Europe.
 When you understand lacto-fermentation, you can really be creative.

 I’ve done my share of mistakes and ruined some batches along the way.
 This post might help you to avoid some of those mistakes.
 But first, what is lacto-fermentation?

 What is lacto-fermentation?

 Lacto-fermentation is a natural, biological process involving friendly microorganisms that change the makeup of vegetables and dairy.
 During this process they produce lactic acid which creates the familiar acidic taste.
 Fermented food is easier for the body to assimilate as the nutrients are already “chewed and digested” by the microorganisms.

 During fermentation, microorganisms produce enzymes, vitamins, acids, hydrogen peroxide, and a number of other potent substances.

 Fermented food is already chewed and digested by microorganism.

 - Lacto-fermentation prevents the growth of harmful microorganisms like mould;